NO MORE TEEN TRAUMA

 Assuming a normal birth, we are all born with a bundle of physical and psychological needs.
 These are built-in, innate needs and the degree to which they are or are not fulfilled, will end up determining the quality of our lives.

 The physical needs are food, air, and water.
 Clearly, without these needs being met, we will not survive.

 The psychological needs are a little more complicated.

 Fr.
 Thomas Keating, in his priceless book INVITATION TO LOVE (which I wish my wife and I had read prior to beginning our child rearing odyssey) notes there are three pairs of these innate needs.
-They are a need for a sense of security and survival, affection and esteem, and power and control.
+They are a need for security and survival, affection and esteem, and power and control.

-While in our early years we have no conscious awareness of these needs, eventually and one way or another, we will spend our entire lives seeking ways to meet these needs.
+While in our early years, we have no conscious awareness of these needs, eventually, and one way or another, we will spend our entire lives seeking ways to meet these needs.